Gastón Dalmau

 Gastón Dalmau Arroquy (born 23 November 1983) is an Argentine actor and singer.
-He is best known for playing Ramiro "Rama" Ordóñez in the Cris Morena television series Casi Ángeles, and as a member of music group Teen Angels.
-He lives in Los Angeles.
+He is best known for playing Ramiro "Rama" Ordóñez in the Cris Morena television series Casi Ángeles, and as a member of the music group Teen Angels.
+He currently resides in Los Angeles.

 Career

 In 2017, Dalmau made an announcement on Twitter that he would join the crew and cast of Captain Marvel (2019).